ansys/pyedb/doc/source/Getting_started/Troubleshooting.rst

 Check the AEDT API configuration
 --------------------------------
-Run the following command to start AEDT as a gRPC server:
+Run the following command to start PyEDB as a gRPC server:

 *Windows:*